Vaya Con Dios (band)

-Vaya Con Dios (Spanish for "Go with God!") is a Belgian music act that stood out for its mixing of styles, as well as the distinctive voice of its lead singer Dani Klein.
-It was one of the most successful Belgian music acts ever, having sold more than 10 million albums and more than 3 million singles.
+Vaya Con Dios (Note: Spanish for 'Go With God', 'May God Go With You", or 'Godspeed'.) is a Belgian music act that stood out for its mixing of styles, as well as the distinctive voice of its lead singer Dani Klein.
+It was one of the best-selling Belgian music acts, having sold more than 10 million albums and more than 3 million singles.

-It was founded in 1986, but after 1991 Vaya Con Dios was for the most part a one woman band, centered on singer, lyricist, band leader and producer Dani Klein, reinforced by an ever-changing selection of musicians.
-In 2014, Dani Klein performed her last international tour under the Vaya Con Dios formula.
+It was founded in 1986, but after 1991 Vaya Con Dios was, for the most part, a one woman band, centered on singer, lyricist, band leader and producer Klein, reinforced by an ever-changing selection of musicians.
+In 2014, Klein performed her last international tour under the Vaya Con Dios formula.
 Vaya Con Dios officially disbanded with their last concert on 25 October 2014, in Forest National.
-In 2022 Vaya Con Dios returned with a new album.
+In 2022, Vaya Con Dios returned with a new album.

 Biography

 Vaya Con Dios was founded in 1986 by Dirk Schoufs, Dani Klein (Danielle Schoovaerts) and Willy Lambregt (known as Willy Willy).
 Schoufs (1962; double bass) and Lambregt (1959; guitars) were close friends, who had frequently worked as an acoustic duo.
 Klein (1953; lead singer, lyricist) and Lambregt had previously worked in electronic band Arbeid Adelt !, which lost momentum when band leader Marcel Vanthilt left to become an MTV Europe VJ.

 After enjoying a one-off performance as a trio, they decided to form Vaya Con Dios, based on shared interests in gypsy music, jazz and opera – genres they felt were underappreciated in Brussels.

 The trio's first single "Just a Friend of Mine" (1987) entered the top 20 in Belgium, and became a top 10 hit in France.
 This was a milestone especially for Klein, who was now 34, and who had been trying to make it as a singer since age 17.

 After this first hit, Lambregt left the band, well before the 1988 debut album Vaya Con Dios was completed, and was later replaced by Jean-Michel Gielen.
 This first album, self-produced by Schoufs and Klein, met with mixed critical acclaim, mostly because it was very eclectic, and difficult to categorize.
 Nevertheless, it was well received in several European countries, and held three more singles.

 The 1990 follow-up album "Night Owls" was again produced by Klein and Schoufs, and produced another three singles.
 "Nah Neh Nah", an up-tempo mix of Latin and jazz-rock, profited from heavy airplay on MTV Europe.
 "What's a Woman?", a soul ballad, did well across Europe, and became a number one hit in the Netherlands and Belgium.